-When a resource expires, all requests for that resource will be sent to back-end servers until the complete resource is loaded into the cache again.
+When a resource expires, requests for that resource are sent to the back-end servers until the complete resource is loaded into the cache again.
 If there are many concurrent requests for the same resource, or if the resource takes a long time to generate, this can cause a large spike of traffic to the back-end servers.

-The webcache!refresh\time setting addresses this problem.
+The webcache!refresh_time setting addresses this problem.
 This value controls how the Traffic Manager speculatively updates the cache when a resource is due to expire.

-For example, suppose webcache!refresh\time is set to 10 seconds.
+For example, suppose webcache!refresh_time is set to 10 seconds.
 In the final 10 seconds before a resource is due to expire, if the Traffic Manager receives a request for the resource, it forwards the request to the backend server rather than using the cached response.
 If the back-end servers provide a valid response, this response is used to update the cache and the expiry counter is reset.

-The Traffic Manager only sends a maximum of one request per second for each resource to the back-end servers during the webcache!refresh\time period.
+The Traffic Manager only sends a maximum of one request per second for each resource to the back-end servers during the webcache!refresh_time period.
 Other requests for the resource are met using the cached response.
 In this manner, the cache can be refreshed before it expires, avoiding a large flood of requests to the back-end servers.